What is Google Zanzibar?

 • High-throughput.
 Google handles billions of queries per day.

-How does Zanzibar solve these problems?
+How does Google Zanzibar solve for authorization?

 Correctness